fsharp/fsharp.org/guides/cloud/index.md

  * [Microsoft .NET SDK For Hadoop](https://hadoopsdk.codeplex.com/) - Includes LINQ to Hive and other resources

 #### MBrace

-[MBrace](http://m-brace.net/) The MBrace framework is an open-source  programming model and distributed runtime that enables scalable, fault-tolerant computation and data processing for the .NET/mono frameworks.
+The [MBrace](http://m-brace.net/) framework is an open-source  programming model and distributed runtime that enables scalable, fault-tolerant computation and data processing for the .NET/mono frameworks.

  * [Programming model](http://www.m-brace.net/programming-model.html)